Committee of Concerned Scientists: History

+Additionally CCS has advocated on behalf of academics in Hong Kong such as Benny tai Yiu-ting and Shiu Ka-chun.

+In 2001, the CCS lobbied the Russian government and the Russian President Vladimir Putin in support of the Russian scientist Igor Sutyagin, who was accused by the FSB (the successor agency to the KGB) of treason and espionage.

+In 2016, CCS made an appeal to then-Chilean President Michelle Bachelet to reopen the case of Boris Weisfeiler, a mathematician who disappeared in Chile in 1985.

+The CCS has addressed alleged violations of the human rights of scholars in the following countries: Angola, Azerbaijan, Bahrain, Bangladesh, Belarus, Brazil, Bulgaria, Cameroon, Canada, Chile, China, Cuba, Ecuador, Egypt, Ethiopia, France, Greece, India, Indonesia, Iran, Iraq, Israel, Italy, Malaysia, Mongolia, Morocco, Nicaragua, Pakistan, Peru, Philippines, Poland, Russia, Saudi Arabia, Serbia, Sierra Leone, Spain, Sudan, Swaziland, Syria, Thailand, Turkey, Turkmenistan, Uganda, Ukraine, United Arab Emirates, United Kingdom, United States, Uzbekistan, Venezuela, Vietnam, and Zimbabwe.

 Activities

 The Committee issues an annual report about cases of abuse of academic freedom and human rights of scientists and scholars around the world.

 Members

-Prominent scientists who served on the CCS include a substantial number of Nobel Prize winners, such as Paul Flory, Gerhard Herzberg, David Baltimore, Owen Chamberlain, Jerome Karle, Walter Kohn, John Charles Polanyi, Charles Hard Townes, Steven Weinberg, Rosalyn Sussman Yalow, and others.
+Prominent scientists who served as CCS board members include a substantial number of Nobel Prize winners, such as Paul Flory, Gerhard Herzberg, David Baltimore, Owen Chamberlain, Jerome Karle, Walter Kohn, Marshall Warren Nirenberg, John Charles Polanyi, Charles Hard Townes, Steven Weinberg, Rosalyn Sussman Yalow, and others.

 Mathematical physicist Joel Lebowitz has been the long-term co-chair of the CCS, alongside the other three current co-chairs: physicist Eugene Chudnovsky, psychiatrist Walter Reich, and chemist Alexander Greer.

+Mark Mellman was the first executive director of CCS.
+He was followed by Dorothy Hirsch, Maude Kozodoy, and Sarah Penso.
 Sophie Cook, a retired government lawyer and mediator, served as executive director from 2008 to 2015.
-Her successor was Carol Susan Valoris, who was employed as executive director from 2015 to 2023.
-The current executive director is Alexandra Bender.
+Carol Susan Valoris filled the role from 2015 to 2021.
+Suzanne Garment followed in 2021 to 2022, with Valoris returning from retirement in 2022 after Garment needed to step down for personal reasons.
+She was succeeded by Alexandra Bender from 2023 to 2025.
+The current executive director is Edyta Greer.